diegomigliavacca/uploadBundle/README.md

 <BR />
 **UPLOADERBUTTON ELEMENT**

 It's better you put the button inside a toolbar.
-If you want to put it in a different place (e.g. inside the content part of a template), you need to style the button (file mapbender.element.uploaderbutton.css).
+If you want to put it in a different place (e.g. inside the content part of a template), you need to style the button (file mapbender.element.uploaderbutton.css), basically color and position.